Benign Prostatic Hyperplasia

 Symptoms of BPH

-BPH is common in men older than 60.
-That’s because as the prostate grows bigger throughout a man’s life.
+BPH is common in men over age 60.
+That’s because the prostate grows bigger during a man’s life.
 As it grows, it presses against the urethra.
-The urethra carries urine out of your body from your bladder.
-Your bladder may also weaken with age.
+The urethra carries urine out of your body from your bladder through your penis.
+Your bladder may also weaken as you age.
 It may not empty completely after you urinate.

 Men with BPH may have these symptoms: